The Fragrant Flower Blooms with Dignity: Main

 A well-meaning, tall student from the all-boys Chidori Public High perceived by others as intimidating.
-He has low self-esteem, often assuming he would be seen as a delinquent.
-He works at his family’s bakery, where he meets Kaoruko and is surprised that she sees his kindness rather than his intimidating appearance and school affiliation.
+He has low self-esteem, often assuming he would be seen as a delinquent due to his appearance and attitude.
+He works at his family's bakery, where he meets Kaoruko and is surprised that she sees his kindness rather than his intimidating appearance and school affiliation.
 Because of that he gradually and steadily falls in love with her.
-Since Kaoruko truly enjoys eating the cakes baked at his family's bakery shop, the two start dating he tries to bake some for her in order to see her smile.
+Since Kaoruko truly enjoys eating the cakes baked at his family's bakery shop, when the two start dating he tries to bake some for her in order to see her smile.
 He originally had a modest appearance in elementary school, but changed his reputation during his junior high school years.
 He later confesses his feelings to Kaoruko and they become a couple.